blehnen/DotNetWorkQueue.TaskScheduling.Distributed.TaskScheduler/README.md

-DotNetWorkQueue.TaskScheduling.Distributed.TaskScheduler
+Distributed.TaskScheduler
 =========

 [![License LGPLv2.1](https://img.shields.io/badge/license-LGPLv2.1-green.svg)](http://www.gnu.org/licenses/lgpl-2.1.html)

 This module is a replacement task scheduler for the task scheduler built into [DotNetWorkQueue](https://github.com/blehnen/DotNetWorkQueue)

-It doesn't seem likly that anyone else would ever use this; however, I've added it to Github just in case.
+It doesn't seem likely that anyone else would ever use this; however, I've added it to Github just in case.
 I have not published this on Nuget.
 I will if requested.

 This module solves a very specific problem I have; I have a legacy system that forks work into child processes when running.
 Some of these child processes need to run queued work.
 However, I want to have a soft limit on how many threads the entire collection can use as a group.
 This replacement task scheduler handles this, with some caveats.

 For instance, if there are 4 child processes running, each with their own scheduler:

 |Process		 	| Current Worker Count 	| Max worker count 	|
 | ------------- 	| ------------- 		|------------- 		|